posm/posm-replay-tool/TWO.md

 Initialize a new repo w/ the current (remote) state, limited only to entities referred to by the changesets we're considering.

+TODO blindly replace everything from the starting point w/ this so there's a common ancestor

 ```bash
 node filter-by-use.js aoi.pbf aoi/ changesets/*.osc
 ```